The 4 Bottlenecks Appearing in Every $75K–$95K Business (And the Diagnostic That Identifies Which One Is Yours)

 At $100K–$125K:

-The bottleneck you hit reveals which piece of infrastructure you haven’t built yet.
+The bottleneck you hit at this stage shows you exactly which piece of that new infrastructure you still haven’t built.

 The four transitions mapped to bottlenecks:

-Each transition requires different infrastructure.
-You can’t skip them.
-You can’t do all four simultaneously.
-You fix your dominant bottleneck first.
+Each transition needs its own infrastructure.
+You can’t skip a transition, you can’t build all four at once, and you move forward by fixing your dominant bottleneck first.

 The success sequence I’ve seen in the data: